kevin-dev725/syncly-interview/README.md

 > DO NOT FORK, please download this repository and import it to your personal account.

-# Syncly-interview Template
+# Jointrix-interview Template

-Thanks for applying to Syncly!
-While basic, this template resembles high-level of what Syncly's fullstack experience would look like.
+Thanks for applying to Jointrix!
+While basic, this template resembles high-level of what Jointrix's fullstack experience would look like.
 This defines a very good starting point for your homework assignment so you can focus on writing the application rather than making the foundation of the app.

 ## What you are building